nielskrijger/douane/README.md

 **Tips:**

 * If the context value is an incorrect type, null or undefined you should fail the validation.
 If you need optional parameters use `.optional()` as the first validation check.
-* All validator arguments are always mandatory as the final (optional) argument is interpreted as an error message override.
+* Any validator argument is always mandatory because the final (optional) argument is interpreted as an error message override.

 # Custom sanitizer